We started through the Total Money Makeover steps 7 years ago. I’m going to share the baby steps, plus our Total Money Makeover success story.

 We decided to have this paid off by the time we got married (April, 2010), as well as pay cash for all the other things going on at the time, like the wedding, honeymoon, and putting a down payment on a home.

-Total Money Makeover Steps + Our Progress in 7 Years
+Total Money Makeover Steps + Our Progress in 7 and 12 Years

-Below, I'm going to outline each of the Total Money Makeover steps (called Baby Steps), plus what progress we've made on them 7 years into the Total Money Makeover.
+Below, I’m going to outline each of the Total Money Makeover steps (called Baby Steps), plus what progress we’ve made on them both 7 years later, and then 12 years into the Total Money Makeover.

 Baby Step #1: Save $1000 Fast (Check!)